graycenw/academic-kickstart/content/post/Lampreys-Everywhere-a-Synopsis-and-Commentary-on-1987-Cinema-Classic-The-Lost-Boys/index.md

 Listen, I know the parentheses gag is getting obnoxious.
 But he shows up almost out of nowhere (although they briefly show us his face on a milk cartoon towards the beginning of the movie), and it’s definitely because somebody gave a note on the script that was like:

-> STUDIO EXEC: Are the stakes really high enough if Proto-Christine just wants to escape an abusive relationship and avoid becoming evil?
+> STUDIO EXEC: Are the stakes really high enough if Proto-Christine just wants to escape an unpleasant relationship and avoid becoming evil?
 >
 > WRITERS: …Yes?
-She also wants to lick Michael’s glorious jawline, which we’ve written into the script even though we haven’t cast the role yet, so that’s a nice little bonus incentive.
+She also wants to spend some time with Michael’s glorious jawline, which we’ve written into the script even though we haven’t cast the role yet, so that’s a nice little bonus incentive.
 >
 > SE: (Pounding his fist on the table) That’s not enough, damn it!
 No woman’s personal stakes count unless there’s a dumb, useless child for her to take care of!
 Write one in!
 Damn it!
 >